 The Second Sino-Japanese war is raging on the Asian mainland and the Nazi (and Soviet) invasion of Poland is mere weeks away.
-A depression-weary America attempts to steer a neutralist course through the geopolitical minefield, but anxieties are running high.
+A depression-weary America attempts to steer a neutralist course through the geopolitical minefield, online but anxieties are running high.

 …BOZO THE ROBOT, whose debut in Smash Comics #1 marked the beginning of a modestly impressive three-and-a-half year run.